DenisPiralic/OptiverTraderLogBook/Log_4.md

 ![zscore table](./LOG4PICS/movavg.png)

-We found that the sweet spot between the short term moving average and the long term moving average is one where they sit at a ratio of 0.05 to one another.
+We found that the sweet spot between the short-term moving average and the long term moving average is one where they sit at a ratio of 0.05 to one another.
 And we want the moving average to really show what the market is telling us, so we want to keep the short term as short as possible (without losing its effectiveness), so a moving average of 5 and 100 seemed to be the best choice moving forward.
 So hopefully I can get that to work with the volume solution.

 ![Original](./LOG4PICS/InitialRun.png)